jakub-szewczyk/scheduler-react/README.md

 # Scheduler

+TODO: Description

-## Todo
+## TODO

+- Add a favicon.

+- Improve notes module: add support for multiple notes management and general CRUD operations.

+- Display selected kanban board name.

+- Consider moving schedule name to the top.

+- Customize textarea scrollbar.

+- Improve notification configuration dialog styles - prevent textfield helper text from wrapping.

+- Locate the notification listener at the app level, so that they can trigger when browsing on any screen.

-1. Increase test coverage to gain high confidence (component, e2e).
+- Increase test coverage to gain high confidence (component, e2e).

-1. Add new documents module (notes in widget's menu).

-1. Custom textarea scrollbar.

-## Bugs
+## Known issues

+### Kanban board - invalid menu position

-1. Kanban scrollbar somehow collides with the MUI `<Menu />` component, resulting in an invalid menu position and unnecessary scroll restoration.
+Kanban scrollbar somehow collides with the MUI `<Menu />` component, resulting in an invalid menu position and unnecessary scroll restoration.
 Unknown steps to reproduce.
 The bug appears when opening the status or issue context menu.

+### Kanban board - shaky drag animation

+Steps to reproduce:

+1. Make sure the kanban board is vertically scrollable.

+2. Grab any issue item and drag it to the bottom.

+3. Observe dragged element shaking.